vecto-ai/vecto/docs/source/tutorial/metadata.rst

    date
       The date the resource was published. source
-      The source of the resource (e.g. a modification of another dataset, or something created by the authors from scratch or on the basis of some data that was not previously used as a dataset for the same task). version
+      The source of the resource (e.g. a modification of another dataset, or something created by the authors from scratch or on the basis of some data that was not previously used for the same task). project_page
+      The URL of the page describing the dataset (if any) version
       The version of the dataset (useful when you are developing one). size